alac/alac.github.io/_posts/2016-12-24-the_unicode_post.md

 Why?

   * UTF-8 is _more variable_ than other encodings - using 8, 16, 24, or 32-bit characters.

   * UTF-8 fully supports Ascii.
 UTF-8 uses the same 8-bit encodings for each original Ascii character.
 So, a valid Ascii file is a valid UTF-8 file.
   * UTF-8 is _sort of_ supported by Ascii.
-As implied by the previous point, UTF-8 file that only uses the 128 Ascii characters can be treated as Ascii.
-But, when UTF-8 needs to use 16, 24, or 32-bits, it _becomes_ obviously invalid Ascii.
+As implied by the previous point, a UTF-8 file that only uses the 128 Ascii characters can be treated as Ascii.

+    But when UTF-8 needs to use 16, 24, or 32-bits, it becomes _obviously invalid_ Ascii.

 For details on each point, see [Wikipedia's description of the actual bit layout](https://en.wikipedia.org/wiki/UTF-8#Description).